DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## retryTestPages

 If this option is enabled, TestCafe retries failed network requests for webpages visited during tests.
-The retry limit is ten times.
+The retry functionality is limited to ten tries.

 ```json
 {